pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 If you need to validate with SSL, replace the -k with --ca-cert \<PATH TO CERT\>.

-3. To use the PKS CLI to view your all of your PKS cluster names and status of each, enter:
+3. View the status of all of your PKS clusters and verify the name of the cluster for the Pega Platform deployment.

 `$ pks clusters`

 Your cluster name is displayed in the **Name** field.

-4. To use the PKS CLI to download the cluster Kubeconfig access credential file, which is specific to your cluster, into your \<local filepath\>/.kube directory, enter:
+4. To use the PKS CLI to download the cluster Kubeconfig access credential file, which is specific to your cluster, into your \<local filepath\>/.kube directory.

 ```yaml
 $ pks get-credentials <cluster-name>`